Sanir2004/KAI-voice-assistant/README.md

 # KAI Voice Assistant

 KAI is a Python-based voice assistant for desktop automation and intelligent information retrieval.
-It enables you to control your Mac with natural voice commands-open apps, search online, fetch news, get weather updates, and much more.
+It enables you to control your Mac with natural voice commands—open apps, search online, fetch news, get weather updates, and much more.

 ---